pjotrp/bhxiv-gen-pdf/README.md

 Generate the PDF with

-    ./bin/gen-pdf [dir] [bioh]
+    ./bin/gen-pdf [--debug] [dir] [output.pdf] [git-url]

-where *dir* points to a directory where paper.md and paper.bib reside and *bioh* refers to the event.
-Example events (for a full list see ./bin/gen-pdf):
+where *dir* points to a directory where paper.md and paper.bib reside.

-    "Japan2019", "France2019", "Covid2020"
+The event information is now taken directly from the markdown metadata fields:

+- `biohackathon_name`: The name of the event (e.g., "NBDC/DBCLS BioHackathon")
+- `biohackathon_url`: The URL of the event (e.g., "http://2019.biohackathon.org/")
+- `biohackathon_location`: The location of the event (e.g., "Fukuoka, Japan, 2019")

 For example from the repository try

-    ./bin/gen-pdf example/logic/ "Covid2020"
+    ./bin/gen-pdf example/logic/

-which will currently generate the paper as *paper.pdf*.
+which will generate the paper as *paper.pdf*.

 # Run via Docker